w8s-class/CS1520-Class-Information/docs/presentations/javascript/js.md

 ## Scripted vs Interpreted Languages

-* Interpreted languages are still compiled to bytecode, and interpreted in a VM, scripted languages will not need to be compiled.
+* Interpreted languages are still compiled to bytecode dynamically, and interpreted in a VM, scripted languages will not need to be compiled.
 * This line is very blurred nowadays.
 * People use the terms interchangeably.
 * [StackOverflow Answer](https://stackoverflow.com/questions/17253545/scripting-language-vs-programming-language)